 Education and outreach:

-Creek Watchers will be invited to attend an on-going lecture series provided by the WVWA on the Wissahickon ecology, cultural importance, policies, and other topics.
+Creek Watch volunteers will have access to an on-going lecture series provided by the WVWA and our watershed partners on ecology, biology, policies, and many other topics.

 Representation as ambassadors:

-The citizen scientists in this program will become Wissahickon Creek Ambassadors.
+The citizen scientists in this program will become our best Ambassadors for the Wissahickon Creek.
 They will share the information that they learn from the WVWA and encourage positive behaviors throughout the Wissahickon, both in the field, in their community, and at home.
 This group will be key in promoting the long-term protection and restoration of the Wissahickon Watershed.

 The Creek Watch Program is part of a regional effort to improve Philadelphia area watersheds (Wissahickon, Pennypack, Tookany, Poquessing, and Cobbs Creek) through funding provided by the William Penn Foundation.
 Together, through monitoring, restoration, education and outreach efforts, we can improve the Wissahickon!